canvasduck/roo-bakery/README.md

   modes: Mode1, Mode2, Mode3
 ```

 The `modes` property can be a comma-separated string or an array of mode names.
-Groups can include other groups, allowing for nested grouping.

 ### Using Groups